ember-learn/ember-blog/content/the-ember-times-issue-62.md

 Your favorite tool for **updating your Ember app**, addon or Glimmer app to any desired version is back again to make your developer life even **easier**: 🌟[**Ember CLI Update**](https://github.com/ember-cli/ember-cli-update) now [offers you dedicated command-line prompts](https://twitter.com/kellyselden/status/1034197684595257345) to apply **as many codemods as you wish**.

-Simply run `ember-cli-update --run-codemods`, select which codemods to run and upgrade your Ember app to the next level! ⬆️
+Run `ember-cli-update --run-codemods`, select which codemods to run and upgrade your Ember app to the next level! ⬆️

 ---